Jhana 8 logo with lotus leaf.

 Daily individual interviews are considered essential.
 Meditators report the previous day’s experiences, then receive instruction and guidance.

-• Phra Ajahn Thawee, abbot (Thai; age 76)
+• Phra Ajahn Thawee, abbot (Thai) – He passed away in 1996.

-• a Western nun (Austrian) teach foreigners.
+• Majee Brigitte, a Western nun (Austrian) teaches foreigners in English and German.

 English and German are always available.